-Revised utility allowances will be applied to a family's rent and subsidy calculations at the first annual reexamination that is effective after the allowance is adopted.
+Revised utility allowances will generally be applied to a family's rent and subsidy calculations at the first regular reexamination that is effective after the allowance is adopted (or at the annual stepped rent increase for MTW Stepped Rent households).
 If HC has already processed recertifications that will be effective on or after the effective date of the new utility allowance schedule, HC will not make retroactive utility allowance adjustments for any such recertifications.